mosa/MOSA-Project/docs/get-involved.rst

 - have inspected proprietary code with Reflector, ildasm or similar tools and you plan on providing MOSA an implementation of that.
 - have access to proprietary code related to operating system development, managed code or runtime implementations for managed environments.

 Please be careful with any contribution you make regarding to patents, other open source licenses and any potential restrictions.
-We can only accept contributions compatiable with the `New BSD License <http://en.wikipedia.org/wiki/BSD_licenses>`__.
+We can only accept contributions compatible with the `New BSD License <http://en.wikipedia.org/wiki/BSD_licenses>`__.
 MIT license is a compatible license, while GNU licenses are incomparable.
 Read more about our :doc:`license` policy.